jeremenichelli/personal-site/posts/2016-09-12-the-component-based-frameworks-experience.md

 The intention wasn't to provide a _how to_ article for each, but to quickly describe and compare how these four work and my opinion about my experience.

-I still think frameworks focus more in making life easier for us the developers than for the final users.
+> I still think frameworks focus more in making life easier for us the developers than for final users

 Right now, I don't feel there is one that clearly beats the rest, same results can be achieved with either of them.